 Much like humans, each dog or cat has unique needs that may require different essential nutrients to ensure their wellness is in peak condition.
 These are 5 types of pet supplements and what they do for your cat or dog.

-Whether your dog runs laps around the yard our furry friends always find inventive ways to stay active.
+Whether your dog runs laps around the yard or your cat climbs on top of a bookshelf, our furry friends always find inventive ways to stay active.
 And with every movement, they’re putting pressure on their joints and bones.
-Over time, it’s natural for dogs to develop chronic joint pain or even arthritis.
+Over time, it’s natural for dogs and cats to develop chronic joint pain or even arthritis.